Murmuration

 • Alignment – each bird heads in generally the same direction as 6 or 7 of its nearest neighbors

-• Cohesion – stay in the general vicinity of the other birds
+• Cohesion – each bird stays in the general vicinity of the other birds

 The characteristics of flocks are of enough interest to scientists that in 1986, Craig Reynolds created a program named Boids that simulated the motion and behavior of a flock.
 Several places online where you can play with Boids are: